Annihilator (band): The Dave Padden era (2003–2013)

 Following years of line-up changes, Jeff Waters decided to work with a touring-only line-up so he recruited Dave Padden as a permanent vocalist/rhythm guitarist, while Waters recruited touring bassists and drummers.
 Annihilator's first two albums in this three-man band format as Waters played both bass and guitar, with Padden on vocals and a hired drummer were All for You (2004) and Schizo Deluxe (2005).
 Mike Mangini rejoined for the former album in 2004 and Tony Chappelle was hired for the latter's recording in 2005.

 In 2007, Annihilator released their twelfth album Metal.
 It features several guest performers, such as Corey Beaulieu (Trivium), Willie Adler (Lamb of God) and Jeff Loomis (Nevermore).
 The band's self-titled thirteenth album was released in 2010, coming to be in a more modern thrash metal-styled sound.

 Annihilator returned to Canada for two live shows, making it the first time since 1993 that the band had played live in North America.
 On July 10, 2011, Annihilator headlined the Quebec City Imperial Theatre to a sold-out crowd.
-They played the main stage (along with KISS and Motörhead) on July 24, 2011 at Montreal's Heavy MTL Festival.
+They played the main stage (along with Kiss and Motörhead) on July 24, 2011 at Montreal's Heavy MTL Festival.

-Annihilator released their fourteenth studio album entitled Feast on August 23, 2013.
+Annihilator released their fourteenth studio album, Feast, on August 23, 2013.

 Departure of Dave Padden and Suicide Society (2014–2016)

 In the summer of 2014, Oscar Rangel replaced Al Campuzano, their bassist since 2010.
 Jeff Waters said on his Facebook that he had actually contacted Wayne Darley, the band's bassist from the classic early 1990s line-up, about having him rejoin, although once again he declined, in Jeff's words "Wayne wanted to do it but couldn't ... personal reasons."
 The band has continued their touring cycle since then.

-Dave Padden left the band sometime in December 2014 via a phone call to Jeff Waters, informing him of his desire to step away from the constant touring in order to spend more time with his family.
+Dave Padden left the band sometime in December 2014 via a phone call to Waters, informing him of his desire to step away from the constant touring in order to spend more time with his family.
 Waters unsuccessfully attempted to persuade Padden to remain in the band, offering him a pay rise.
 He later admitted in a German radio interview to being emotionally shaken by the departure.
 After a number of weeks searching for a replacement vocalist, Waters decided that he would handle vocals himself once again, in addition to doing everything but play drums in the studio.
 Padden's departure was not made public until six months later, in June 2015, when Waters made an announcement on Annihilator's Facebook page, but attaching a YouTube link directly below of audio snippets from various songs on the band's then-upcoming album, Suicide Society.
+Canadian metal guitarist Aaron Homma from Killitorous, Erimha and Vital Remains was announced as Paddens replacement on guitar while Waters returned to vocals.